 Q: What questions do you ask prospective clients?

-A: How is the playstyle you're looking for?
-Do you need it to be simple or complex?
-Any specific technique?
-And what about the tone?
+A: What's the style you're looking for?
 Do you have any references for the sound you're seeking?

 Q: How would you describe your style?